lunasorcery/utf8info/README.md

 ```
 -v, --verbose       Enable verbose output.
 This prints the raw UTF-8 bytes next to the codepoint info.
 -d, --definitions   Display definitions for CJK Unified Ideographs
+-a, --all           List all known codepoints and exit.
 ```